Dishman Hills

-Dishman Hills Natural Resources Conservation Area is a 530 acre area protected by a combination of public and non-profit groups (Spokane County Parks and Recreation Department, Washington Department of Natural Resources, Inland Northwest Land Conservancy, and Dishman Hills Conservancy), located in Spokane County, Washington.
-The granite outcroppings, forming the bulk of the area, were originally formed 70 million years ago, by volcanic magma pushing up through the Earth's crust and then cooling.
-The protected Dishman Hills Natural Resources Conservation Area with its rugged, potholed appearance and deep gullies is a result of the Missoula Floods and represents one of the most ecologically diverse regions in Washington state, where forests, grasslands and shrublands converge and is within two ecoregions, the Okanagan and Northern Rockies ecoregions.
-The hills consist of small ravines, ponds, and large chunks of granite, that support an eco-system consisting mainly of ponderosa pine, as well as about 300 different flowering plants (including Indian Camas), and 73 different species of mushrooms.
+Dishman Hills Natural Resources Conservation Area is a 530 acre area protected by a combination of public and non-profit groups, including the Spokane County Parks and Recreation Department, the Washington Department of Natural Resources, the Inland Northwest Land Conservancy, and the Dishman Hills Conservancy.
+It is located in Spokane County, Washington.
+The granite outcroppings forming the bulk of the area were originally formed approximately 70 million years ago by volcanic magma pushing up through the Earth's crust and then cooling.
+The area's rugged, potholed appearance and deep gullies are a result of the Missoula Floods.
+It represents one of the most ecologically diverse regions in Washington state, where forests, grasslands, and shrublands converge, and sits within two ecoregions: the Okanagan and the Canadian Rocky Mountains ecoregions.
+The hills consist of small ravines, ponds, and large chunks of granite that support an ecosystem consisting mainly of ponderosa pine, as well as about 300 different flowering plants (including Indian Camas) and 73 different species of mushrooms.

-However, the area was also supports wildlife, such as coyotes, marmots, white-tailed deer, pheasants, and dozens of species of butterflies.
-The Dishman Hills rise immediately south of the Dishman section of The City of Spokane Valley.
+The area also supports wildlife, including coyotes, marmots, white-tailed deer, pheasants, weasels, squirrels, chipmunks, porcupines, cottontail rabbits, raptors, ruffed grouse, and more than 50 species of butterflies.
+The Dishman Hills rise immediately south of the Dishman section of Spokane Valley.
 Continuing south, out of the park, the elevation continues to rise to the Rocks of Sharon and the Iller Creek Conservation Area near the peak of Krell Hill.

+History and conservation

+The Dishman Hills Conservancy was founded in March 1966 by a group of local conservationists led by Tom Rogers, a biology teacher at University High School, originally under the name Dishman Hills Natural Area Association.
+It is the oldest land trust in Washington state.
+The goal of its founders was to purchase conservation land for recreation and education to ensure that the Hills would remain protected and open for public access in perpetuity.

+Beginning in 1966, land was purchased and donated by the Dishman Hills Conservancy to protect the hills from urban sprawl and development.
+The Washington Department of Natural Resources subsequently designated the area a Natural Resources Conservation Area in recognition of its unique geological history and biological qualities.
+The area is jointly managed by three landowners — the Washington Department of Natural Resources, Spokane County Parks and Recreation, and the Dishman Hills Conservancy — who collaborate rather than managing separate parcels independently.

+The Dishman Hills Conservancy's mission is to permanently protect the Dishman Hills while connecting people to nature through conservation, education, recreation, and stewardship.
+The conservancy has a broader goal of connecting the existing conservation areas to create an extensive wildlife corridor between Spokane and Spokane Valley, with plans to add over 1,000 acres to the protected area.